Kurento/kurento/source/mastering/kurento_utils_js.rst

 The code is at `github <https://github.com/kurento/kurento-utils-js>`_.

-Be sure to have `Node.js`:term: and `Bower`:term: installed in your system:
+Be sure to have :term:`Node.js` and :term:`Bower` installed in your system:

 .. sourcecode:: bash